edurelated2021/kid-safe-home/README.md

 ## 🛡️ Why KidSafe AI?

 Every year, thousands of children suffer preventable injuries in their own homes—from sharp corners, exposed electrical outlets, and unattended kitchen tools, to unsafe furniture arrangements.
-According to the WHO and CDC:
+Here are some startling statistics related to home related injuries:

-- **Over 2,000 children** die annually in the U.S. due to home-related accidents.
+- **More than 2,000 children** younger than 15 years die annually in the United States due to home-related accidents.
+- **More than 3.4 million children** suffer unintentional accidental injuries in the home annually.
 - **Falls, burns, poisoning, and choking** are among the most common causes of injury.
 - Most accidents happen in seemingly safe, familiar places like **living rooms**, **kitchens**, or **bathrooms**.

 ### ⚠️ The Need

-Parents often overlook these risks due to lack of awareness, information overload, or simply not knowing what to look for. **KidSafe AI** was built to address this gap—by using artificial intelligence to:
+Parents often overlook these risks due to lack of awareness, information overload, or simply not knowing what to look for. **KidSafe AI** is built to address this gap—by using artificial intelligence to:
+- Ask any **generic safety related question** to the AI
 - Scan **uploaded room images** for visible hazards.
 - Offer **contextual safety checklists** based on outdoor activities.
-- Recommend **childproofing products** tailored to the user’s concern (e.g., “sharp edges,” “kitchen safety”).
+- Recommend **childproofing products** tailored to the user’s concern (e.g., “sharp edges,” “kitchen safety” etc).

+### 👶🛡️ App overview

+**KidSafe AI**
+KidSafe AI is an AI-powered web application designed to help parents and guardians create safer environments for children.
+Leveraging advanced language models and image analysis, the platform provides personalized safety recommendations across various contexts—indoors, outdoors, and through product suggestions.

+Key features include:

+-  **Conversational Agent:**  An AI chatbot that answers safety-related queries using real-time language model responses.

+- **Room Image Analysis:** Users can upload photos of their home interiors.
+The AI analyzes images to detect potential child safety hazards (e.g., sharp edges, exposed wires) and provides detailed recommendations.

+- **Outdoor Safety Advisor:** Based on natural language descriptions of upcoming activities (e.g., “a trip to the beach with my 3-year-old”), the AI generates a customized checklist tailored to the child’s age and the activity's nature.

+- **Product Recommendations**: An innovative AI tool that interprets user queries, extracts relevant safety concerns (like “sharp corners” or “kitchen safety”), and recommends suitable child-proofing products from a structured local product database.

+The platform integrates OpenAI's function calling and tool usage capabilities to ensure reliable and explainable AI behavior.

+KidSafe AI empowers caregivers with proactive insights to protect children—making homes and outings safer, one intelligent suggestion at a time.

+### Language & Framework
+- [x] JavaScript

 ---